influxdata/flux/docs/SPEC.md

 #### Union

-Union concatenates two input streams into a single output stream.
+Union concatenates two or more input streams into a single output stream.
 In tables that have identical schema and group keys, contents of the tables will be concatenated in the output stream.

-Example:

-* SF_Weather
-* Group Key for both tables {"_field"}
+The output schemas of the Union operation shall be the union of all input schemas.

+Union has the following properties:
+* `streams` a list of steams
+    streams specifies the streams to union together.
+There must be at least two streams.

+For example, given this stream, `SF_Weather` with group key `"_field"` on both tables:

     | _time | _field | _value |
     | ----- | ------ | ------ |